 - Grant Park

-Check out our full guide to the best things to do in Chicago for more info and other great attractions.
+Check out our full guide to the best things to do in Chicago, or our Free things to Do in Chicago for more info and other great attractions.

-Like most big Cities there are fantastic shopping opportunities in the City the Magnificent Mile is awash with high-end luxury and fabulous boutiques.
-Water Tower place is fantastic vertical mall packed with shops and restaurants.
+Like most big cities there are fantastic shopping opportunities in the City the Magnificent Mile is awash with high-end luxury and fabulous boutiques.
+Water Tower Place is a fantastic vertical mall packed with shops and restaurants.

 There are also two Outlet Malls where you can head for some serious discount shopping.
 The Premium Outlets Chicago is probably the better of the two but the Fashion Outlets of Chicago is far closer to the center and will take far less time out of your trip.

-Chicago has a fantastic Cuisine and Dining scene and people head to Chicago simply for the food so Eating and Drinking is a thing to do in its own right so let discuss this further.
+Chicago has a fantastic Cuisine and Dining scene and people head to Chicago simply for the food so eating and drinking is an activity to do in its own right so let’s discuss this further.

 Chicago Cuisine and Dining